• Natural: It is a comfortable condition of deep relaxation, increased awareness, and inner focus.

-• Daily occurrence - Daydreaming, “loosing” yourself in a movie or book or driving home from work on auto-pilot are all examples of the state of mind called hypnosis.
+• Daily occurrence: Daydreaming, "losing" yourself in a movie or book, or driving home from work on auto-pilot are all examples of the state of mind called hypnosis.

-• Hypnosis is really self-hypnosis- You can only enter hypnosis on command if you want to.
-At any time if you want to emerge from the hypnotic state regardless of the reason, naturally and instantly you will open your eyes and become fully alert.
+• Hypnosis is really self-hypnosis: You can enter hypnosis on command if you want to.
+At any time, if you want to emerge from the hypnotic state, regardless of the reason, you will open your eyes and become fully alert.

-• Everyone can be hypnotised - For some it’s very easy and for others, it requires a little bit of training.
+• Everyone can be hypnotised: Some are very open and receptive to hypnosis at will, and for others, it requires a little bit of training.

-• Energy boost - Seven minutes of hypnosis is equal to one hour of deep sleep.
+• Energy boost: Seven minutes of hypnosis are equal to one hour of deep sleep.

 MYTHS OF HYPNOSIS

-There seem to be two main myths about hypnosis; first that its unnatural and second that it’s about losing one's control to someone else.
-Maybe these myths have gained its strength as it’s more entertaining to use on a stage or in a movie, surely it holds great dramatic effect and even laughter many times.
+There seem to be two main myths about hypnosis: first, that it is unnatural, and second, that it is about losing one's control to someone else.
+Perhaps these myths have grown in popularity because they are more entertaining to use on stage or in a film; they certainly have a dramatic effect and even make you laugh at times.

-Though, unlike the first myths, the state of hypnosis is very comfortable and a daily occurrence.
-The short period just before we wake up or go to sleep are called theta brain waves which is a hypnosis state.
-When we are in this wonderful calming theta state we are more moving deeper down beyond our rational and analytical conscious mind, and instead as our brain waves are slowing down, our mind becomes highly relaxed and open.
-Theta brain waves are considered to be the subconscious mind which retain memories and feelings, and it also directs our beliefs and our behaviours.
+Unlike the first myth, however, the state of hypnosis is very comfortable and happens every day.
+The short period just before we wake up or go to sleep is called theta brain waves, which is a hypnotic state.
+When we are in this wonderful calming theta state, we are moving deeper beyond our rational and analytical mental mind, and instead, as our brain waves are slowing down, our mind becomes highly relaxed and open.
+Theta brain waves are considered to be the work of the subconscious mind, which retains memories and feelings and also directs our beliefs and behaviour.

 This is also why working directly with the subconscious mind is so highly effective.
-A hypnotist or hypnotherapist helps the client to enter and stay within the theta brain waves, and either through suggestions or therapy work with the client to heal and transform limited thoughts, feelings and behaviour.
+A hypnotist or hypnotherapist helps the client enter and stay within the hypnotic state and, either through suggestions or therapy, works with the client to heal and transform distressing thoughts, feelings, and behaviors.

-Contrary to the second myth, even though we in hypnosis are beyond our analytical and critical conscious mind, we never lose our awareness, or do or say anything that goes against our will or moral beliefs.
-The consciousness mind is bypassed, however, it is never disconnected.
-Rather it can be described as such; during hypnosis the conscious mind is sitting in the far back seat off the bus instead of being in the driver seat.
-The deeper the hypnotic state, the further back in the bus is the conscious mind, but, it's always there.
+Contrary to the second myth, even though we are beyond our analytical and critical mental states in hypnosis, we never lose our awareness or do or say anything that goes against our will or moral beliefs.
+The conscious mental mind is bypassed, but it is never disconnected.
+Rather, it can be described as such: during hypnosis, the mental conscious mind is sitting in the far back seat of the bus instead of being in the driver's seat.
+The deeper the hypnotic state, the further back in the bus the mental conscious mind moves, but it's always there.

-Instead of losing control, hypnosis and hypnotherapy is actually a way to regain true inner control.
-Freeing yourself from limited thoughts, feelings and behaviours which then allows you to live a life in harmony with your deepest wishes and desires, isn’t that if anything the sign of true power, insight and full control over the course of your life?
+Instead of losing control, hypnosis and hypnotherapy are ways to regain true inner control.
+Freeing yourself from distressing thoughts, feelings, and behaviors, which then allows you to live a more balanced, healthy, and happy life, isn’t that, if anything, the sign of true power, insight, and full control over your life?